-As described in Notes 2 and 3 to the consolidated financial statements, during 2020, the Company completed 22 property acquisitions for total purchase price of \$246.3 million, of which \$32.2 million of land, \$191.3 million of buildings and site improvements, and \$22.8 million of net deferred lease intangibles were recorded.
+As described in Notes 2 and 3 to the consolidated financial statements, during 2021, the Company completed 24 property acquisitions for a total purchase price of \$376.7 million, of which \$43.5 million of land, \$304.7 million of buildings and site improvements, and \$28.7 million of net deferred lease intangibles were recorded.
 The accounting for real estate property acquisitions requires estimates and judgment as to expectations for future cash flows of the acquired property, the allocation of those cash flows to identifiable intangible assets and liabilities, and in determining the estimated fair value for assets acquired and liabilities assumed.
-The amounts allocated to lease intangibles (leases in place, leasing commissions, tenant relationships, and above and below market leases) are based on management's estimates and assumptions, as well as other information compiled by management, including independent third party analysis and market data.
+The amounts allocated to lease intangibles (leases in place, leasing commissions, tenant relationships, and above and below market leases) are based on management's estimates and assumptions, as well as other information compiled by management, including independent third-party analysis and market data.
 The process for determining the allocation to these components requires management to make estimates and assumptions, including rental rates, land value, discount rates, and exit capitalization rates.

-The principal considerations for our determination that performing procedures relating to real estate property acquisitions is a critical audit matter are (i) the significant judgment by management in developing the fair value estimates of the tangible and intangible assets acquired and liabilities assumed, (ii) a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating the significant assumptions related to rental rates, land value, discount rates, and exit capitalization rates, and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to real estate property acquisitions is a critical audit matter are (i) the significant judgment by management in determining the fair values of the tangible and intangible assets acquired and liabilities assumed, (ii) a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating audit evidence related to management's assumptions for rental rates, land value, discount rates, and exit capitalization rates, and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included, among others, testing of management's process for estimating the fair value of assets acquired and liabilities assumed, including (i) reading the purchase agreements, (ii) evaluating the appropriateness of the models used by management, (iii) for selected acquisitions, testing the completeness and accuracy of the data used in the models, and (iv) for selected acquisitions, evaluating the reasonableness of significant assumptions used by management related to rental rates, land value, discount rates, and exit capitalization rates.
+These procedures included testing the effectiveness of controls relating to purchase price accounting, including controls over the allocation of the purchase price to the assets acquired and liabilities assumed.
+These procedures also included, among others, testing of management's process for determining the fair values of the tangible and intangible assets acquired and liabilities assumed, including (i) reading the purchase agreements, (ii) evaluating the appropriateness of the models used by management, (iii) for selected acquisitions, testing the completeness and accuracy of the data used in the models, and (iv) for selected acquisitions, evaluating the reasonableness of assumptions used by management for rental rates, land value, discount rates, and exit capitalization rates.
 Evaluating these assumptions involved evaluating whether the assumptions used by management were reasonable considering (i) consistency with external market and industry data and (ii) whether the assumptions were consistent with evidence obtained in other areas of the audit.
-For selected acquisitions, professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of management's models and (ii) the reasonableness of the assumptions used in the models related to the rental rates, land value, discount rates, and exit capitalization rates.
+For selected acquisitions, professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of management's models and (ii) the reasonableness of management's assumptions used in the models for the rental rates, land value, discount rates, and exit capitalization rates.

-/s/PricewaterhouseCoopers LLP Boston, Massachusetts February 26, 2021
+/s/PricewaterhouseCoopers LLP Boston, Massachusetts February 23, 2022